RankBrain is the third most important ranking factor in Google. This guide covers everything you need to know about the Google RankBrain algorithm.

 How do we increase brand awareness and improve CTR?

-- For starters, we're trying out Facebook Ads.
-Even if people don't click or convert, Facebook ads can put your brand in front of many eyes.
+- We try out Facebook Ads.
+Even if people don’t click or convert, Facebook ads put your brand in front of many eyes.

 - We create an extremely valuable newsletter.
-Nothing increases brand awareness like sending valuable content to your inbox.
+Nothing increases brand awareness like sending valuable content to an inbox.

 - Backlinks